truthcoin/www.truthcoin.info/faq/index.md

 Generally, many ideas ignore...

+1. ...the fact that **trusting a user with outcome-resolution is no different from trusting a user directly with money**.
+Escrowed funds are already "not yours".
-1. ...**uncertainty**.
+2. ...**uncertainty**.
 If you can't guarantee the mechanism will *always* work, people will respond strategically to this, and avoid using it.
 Eventually, fate will drift everything into its weakest point, if that point is weak the idea will break.
 2. ...the **Chicken and Egg Scale Problem**, that there's no way to know if something is secure until people begin trusting it with large amounts of money.
 This makes all empirical assumptions about the project (51% honest, presence/effects of competition) permanently uncheckable, and disqualifies projects with many assumptions or even one potentially-untrue assumption.
 As a project grows, it may be attacked in extremely expensive ways.
 If it would not survive such attacks, it will never grow to that size.
 2. ...**differences between brands/individuals and digital identities**.
 In the real world, you can lose *more* than you've established: you can be sued, shamed, thrown in prison, or (traditionally) whacked.
 Online, you have little to lose.
 3. ...the **Retirement Attack**, ie they tell Judges that the most profitable way to retire is by attacking on their last turn (can't be sued/killed, see above).